LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 ### Further developments

-The data, code, and sources for the analysis will be released within the next week.
+The data, code, and sources for the analysis will be released soon.

 These insights should be available as interactive dashboards, rather than static reports.
-The OS Built-Up areas, alongside population and deprivation data, will be made available in the Libraries Hacked [map tool at LibraryMap](https://www.librarymap.co.uk/#/map).
+The OS Built-Up areas, alongside population and deprivation data, will also be available in the Libraries Hacked [map tool at LibraryMap](https://www.librarymap.co.uk/#/map).
 This will allow all users and service professionals to explore different settlements and see aspects of missing library provision either nationally or in their local area.